DataHighway-DHX/documentation/docs/tutorials/tutorials-nodes-collators-setup.md

 1. Go to the [Tanganika Polkadot.js portal](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Ftanganika.datahighway.com#/explorer): **_Developer > Extrinsic_**

 2. Select your _collator account_ and extrinsic type: **_parachainStaking / joinAsCandidate_**.
-Provide the amount of GIANT you want to stake.
-This should be in full denomation, For example if you want to stake 50 GIANT, enter 50000000000000000000
+Provide the amount of DHX you want to stake.
+This should be in full denomation, For example if you want to stake 50 DHX, enter 50000000000000000000

 3. Submit the transaction.